rusiaaman/wcgw-vscode/README.md

 5. Press `Cmd+Shift+'` to copy terminal output with additional context:
    - Repository structure
    - Frequently relevant files (e.g., package.json, pyproject.toml, Readme.md, etc., listing at least 20 such files)

+### For WCGW Screen Sessions
+The extension automatically detects and attaches to WCGW screen sessions that match your current workspace:

+1. **Automatic Detection**: The extension polls every 5 seconds for new screen sessions
+2. **Workspace Matching**: Only attaches to sessions where the hash and basename match your current workspace
+3. **Visual Distinction**: WCGW screen terminals show with a desktop icon and "WCGW Screen: [basename]" name
+4. **Manual Commands**:
+   - Run "WCGW: Check and Attach to Screen Sessions" to manually check
+   - Run "WCGW: Toggle Screen Session Polling" to enable/disable automatic polling

+**Screen Session Format**: Sessions must follow the pattern `PID.wcgw.TIMESTAMP.HASH.BASENAME`
+- Example: `555.wcgw.24-15h06m22s.be7.claude_playground`

 ## Example Output